fabiana2611/fabiana2611.github.io/_posts/2023/2023-11-24-monolith-to-microservices.md

   <a href="https://www.oreilly.com/library/view/monolith-to-microservices/9781492047834/"><img src="/img/books/monolith-to-microservices.png" /></a>
 </center></p>

 <p style="text-align: justify;">The book presents some strategies to migrate from a monolithic architecture to microservices.
 It gives an introduction to both and discusses how to make the migration work in the company and patterns that can support this goal.
-It mentions the fact that the view and strategy should be shared with the company and that people should embrace.
+It mentions the fact that the view and strategy should be shared with the company and that people should embrace it.
 Also, the book raised the question of whether migration is really necessary and used the concepts of DDD to find the Bounded Context.</p>

 <p>Some <a href="https://microservices.io/post/refactoring/2020/08/21/ten-principles-for-refactoring-to-microservices.html">principles</a> can resume the first part:</p>
 <ul>